Window Motor Repair

 10) Insert motor with circuit panel (held with tape to case) back into gearbox.
 So as not to disturb spacer, align motor shaft as much as possible with gearbox.
 Insert straight in until back of circuit panel joins gearbox.
 Secure with screws.
 (Tape can remain in place.)

 11) Re-connect motor plug and test window operation.
 (Have a beer!)
 Window motor should "re-learn" its travel limits when pressing the auto up/down feature.
 If not, hold switch in both full up and full down position for 5 seconds.
 See Bentley manual for more.

-Re-attach door moisture barrier.
+Re-attach moisture barrier and ensure black goo forms a water-tight seal around perimeter.
 Hold panel close to door and connect speaker wire; route window switch wire and underside courtesy light wire to their respective locations.
 Pull door handle thru.

-Angle top of panel towards door and hang its inner form ridge from the slots in the upper clips.
-(You did glue the form back onto the panel, right?)
+Angle top of panel towards door and hang it from its inner form on the slots in the upper clips.
+(You did glue the seperating form back onto the panel, right?)
 See image above.
 Verify the center mounting clip is engaged by peering into the center of door from the side.

 Working around perimeter of door, push in white door clips.
 Verify each clip aligns with its respective hole before applying force!
 Re-connect courtesy light and window switch.
 Secure handle with its torx screw.

 Finally, install waist rail trim strip across top of panel by pushing downward, into the slots in the upper clips.

 Willis, TX, USA